Prophet Inequalities with Delayed and Uncertain Acceptance: Introduction

-The goal is to design an algorithm that maximizes the expected payoff.
-The performance of such an algorithm is usually measured by its \textit{competitive ratio}, defined as the worst-case ratio between the algorithm’s expected payoff and the expected maximum value achievable in hindsight, $\esp{\max_{i \in [n]} X_i}$, often referred to as the value of a \textit{prophet}.
-A classical result shows that there exists an algorithm achieving a competitive ratio of at least $1/2$, and that this guarantee is tight (see \citep{krengel1977semiamarts, samuel1984comparison,kleinberg2012matroid}).
+While the online trade-off faced by the decision-maker in the classic setting, where acceptance is immediate and certain, is well understood, competitive rental markets introduce new trade-offs for the decision-maker.
+In particular, submitting an application does not guarantee immediate or certain acceptance: landlords often process multiple applications simultaneously, so applicants typically face delays before receiving either an acceptance or rejection decision (see, e.g.,~\cite{regnaud2025rental}).
+In our introductory example, an application may be rejected with positive probability, forcing the student (the decision-maker in our model) to continue searching.
+This gives rise to two new trade-offs.
+First, an apartment of modest quality but with a high probability of acceptance may be preferable to a more attractive apartment that is unlikely to accept the student's application.
+Second, because acceptance decisions are delayed, applying to one apartment temporarily prevents the decision-maker from applying to others, which may disappear from the market while waiting for a response.
+Motivated by these observations, we introduce the \textit{prophet inequalities with delayed and uncertain acceptance} ($\pida$), which extends the prophet inequality framework to account for both the possibility of rejection and the delayed response to applications.
+Informally, at time $i$, after observing $X_i$, the decision-maker may either continue searching or attempt to select the current option.
+If the latter is chosen, the selection succeeds with a given probability after a fixed and known delay $d \in \mathbb{N}$; otherwise, it is rejected, and the search resumes at time $i+d+1$.
+During this waiting period, no other options can be considered, naturally capturing situations in which a student may decide not to invest additional effort in visiting apartments after submitting an application, or where applications are binding, preventing the student from withdrawing an accepted offer.
+A formal description of the model is provided in the next section.

-While the online tension faced by the decision maker is well understood in this setting, there is a less explored source of uncertainty that introduces an additional layer of complexity.
-In a competitive rental market, submitting an application does not guarantee acceptance.
-In our introductory example, rejections may occur with positive probability, forcing the student (modeled by the decision maker in this situation) to continue the search.
-Moreover, the probability of rejection may be correlated with the quality of the apartment, as better flats typically require stronger guarantees from the tenant.
-This introduces a new trade-off: an option with modest quality but a high probability of acceptance may be preferable to waiting for a higher-quality apartment that is unlikely to accept the student's offer.
-Motivated by this observation, we introduce the \textit{prophet inequalities with uncertain acceptance} ($\piua$), which extends the prophet inequality framework to account for the possibility of rejection.
-Informally, upon observing $X_i$, if the decision maker selects the value, the payoff is obtained with some probability, and otherwise the process continues.
-A formal description of the model is provided in the next subsection.
+Our model extends beyond apartment search.
+For instance, research article submissions involve uncertain acceptance outcomes, during which authors often wait for editorial decisions before submitting elsewhere; kidney transplantation faces uncertainty due to potential compatibility issues that may only become apparent during surgery; and in labor markets, workers may undergo probationary periods during which they typically refrain from pursuing alternative employment opportunities.